AUSRA-Team/ausrabot_description/README.md

-# sirius_simulation
+# AUSRA bot description
-Simulation of our sirius robots
+description of our Ausra robot